shiimizu/ena/README.md

    * The `Last-Modified` from the HTTP header is then stored in the database as a timestamp.
 Before fetching the threads list, this is checked so to not download the list again if it's not modified.

 1. On startup of the program, threads are combined between in-db (if any) and received so as to get the **union** of both.
-   After the initial startup, all subsequent list of threads are the result of a **symmetric difference** between in-db and recieved threads,
+   After the initial startup, all subsequent list of threads are the result of a **symmetric-difference** between in-db and received threads,
    e.g only the modified threads such as deleted/updated/added/modified, resulting in a lower amount of threads to be processed.

 2. Then each thread is fetched concurrently (based on `limit` setting).